 The Importance of Vocabulary

 Today’s frontier is knowledge.
 Brain has taken precedence over brawn; our physical struggle for existence had been replaced by intellectual struggle, and a knowledge of words has become a most valuable tool.
 The more vocabulary we possess, the more efficient are these tools of thought.
-With a good vocabulary, which indicates scope of knowledge, we grasp the thoughts of others and be able to communicate our own thoughts to them.
+With a good vocabulary, which indicates scope of knowledge, we an grasp the thoughts of others and be able to communicate our own thoughts to them.